KWikt/ImageFactory/README.md

 # PictureFactory
-Program making fast image with PDF, SVG or PNG extension from SVG template and XLS data
+Program for making fast image with PDF, SVG or PNG extension from SVG template and XLS data